British Citizenship After ILR: Requirements (2026)

 How long does the British citizenship application take?

-Typically 6 months from submission to decision, though some applications take longer.
+The british citizenship timeline from submission to decision is typically 6 months, though some applications take longer.
 After approval, you will be invited to a citizenship ceremony within approximately 3 months.
-There is no priority or fast-track service for citizenship applications, so the total time from application to receiving a British passport is typically 9 to 12 months.
+There is no priority or fast-track service, so the full british citizenship timeline from application to receiving a British passport is typically 9 to 12 months.
+Planning your naturalisation application date around this timeline helps you avoid surprises.
+This is a common question when navigating the indefinite leave to remain process.

 Do I need to take the Life in the UK test again for citizenship?

-No. If you passed the Life in the UK test for your ILR application, the same pass certificate is valid for your naturalisation application.
+No. If you passed the Life in the UK test for your indefinite leave to remain application, the same pass certificate is valid for your naturalisation application.
 You do not need to retake it.
 Keep your pass notification safely as you will need to reference it when applying for British citizenship.

 Can I lose my British citizenship?